-Variation in plastic responses to captivity.
-If there is a plastic response at the population level (A) individuals in might all have the same plastic response (B) or they could differ in their responses to captivity (C).
-If individuals differ in their responses, these differences could be caused by environmental differences (D) or genetic differences (E).
+Figure 3: Variation in plastic responses to captivity.
+If there is a plastic response at the population level (A) individuals might all have the same plastic response (B) or they could differ in their responses to captivity (C).
+If individuals differ in their responses, these differences could be caused by completely environmental differences and we would not see differences among family groups (D) or genetic differences might also have differences among families contributing to observed differences among individuals (E).
 We illustrate differences in responses as if they were completely caused by environmental (D) or genetic differences (E), but they can be caused by a combination of both environmental and genetic differences.